Category Archives: Projects

 Using Visio, I drew out a scaled drawing of the house and garden in order to work out the spray head coverage, pipe runs including pipe lengths and types of fittings needed.

-It is important to work out pipe friction losses so that the pipes used are not undersized which would give an unacceptable pressure drop at the furthest sprinkler head.
+It is important to work out pipe friction losses so that the pipes used are not undersized which would give an unacceptable pressure drop at the furthest sprinkler head, another consideration is water storage, you can’t connect a booster pump to an outside tap, if you have a stream, that’s perfect.

 Digging Plan showing pipe routes, head placement and predicted water consumption, a full parts list can be extracted from this.